lucysrausch/charge-hf/README.md

 # GaN Class-D Wireless Power Amplifier

 A software-defined 6.78 MHz GaN power amplifier development kit for wireless power transfer (WPT) research and antenna tuning.
-Built around the STM32G4 microcontroller with its 5.4 GHz high-resolution timer (HRTIM), enabling sub-nanosecond PWM resolution for precise control of the Class-D switching stage.
+Built around the STM32G4 microcontroller with its 5.4 GHz / 184 ps high-resolution timer (HRTIM).

+I designed this board because I wanted a signal generator that was more capable than just generating a static waveform.
+For familiarizing myself with wireless power transfer and getting a feeling for antenna and magnetic design, I wanted a source-meausure-unit (SMU) for RF, something that could generate and also measure RF output.
+I also wanted all settings and measurements to be easily controllable and readable such that I could easily script testbenches in python for plotting parameter sweeps, or prototype control loops critical for real-world WPT like resonance tracking or constant output power control.

+I finished this project in winter 2020, and it became an invaluable tool throughout 2021 for designing a custom wireless charging solution.

 ![Assembled Dev Board](media/3831.jpeg)
 *Assembled development board showing real-time status on OLED display: frequency, RF power, and VSWR measurements*